Airlock-Auth/airlock-public/README.md

 Airlock is a Next JS project by Rory Garton-Smith.
 Airlock provides a method of securing yourself against 2FA SMS security limitations.

-This is the public build of the Airlock project.
-Please see airlock.fm for the commercial build.
 This repo allows you to build your own version of Airlock and self-host.
-If you'd rather not go through the trouble, just make an account at Airlock.Fm

 #### Why?